department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/CC-Team-Research/202403 Improved Autosuggest/researchplan-assistedtech.md

 Cohort 2: Screen reader users who use devices EVERY TIME they use the internet

-- 4 Participants who use screen readers
+- 4 Participants who use screen readers and are experienced with their devices

-  - 2 Beginner screen reader users

-  - 2 Experienced screen reader users

 - Mix of NVDA, JAWS, VoiceOver (Apple), Talkback (Android)